mrsonne/hubit/docs/examples.md

     path: cars[IDX_CAR]
 ```

-This model allows quires such as `cars[:].price` and `cars[1].price`.
+This model allows queries such as `cars[:].price` and `cars[1].price`.
 If car objects in the input data only contains `count` and `name` (like in the example above) this simple model definition is more or less equivalent to the more elaborate model shown above.
-If, on the other hand, car objects in the input data contains more data that is not relevant for price calculation model 0 would expose that data to the price calculation.
-Further, in the implementation of the car prices calculation an undesirable tight coupling to the input data structure would be unavoidable.
+If, on the other hand, car objects in the input data contains more data this (irrelevant) data would be exposed to the price calculation function.
+Further, in the implementation of the car price calculation an undesirable tight coupling to the input data structure would be unavoidable.
 The entrypoint function could look something like this

 ```python
   counts, names = list(